d3xMachina/BetterJoy/README.md

    You should follow the section for ***nuget.exe***.
    Verify that you can run `nuget` from your favourite terminal.
 3. Get the code project via Git (git clone --recurse-submodules https://github.com/d3xMachina/BetterJoy.git)

+### For a production build :

+4. Set the MSBUILD_PATH variable to the path of your MSBuild.exe in "Publish.bat"
+5. Run "Publish.bat"
+6. The build is in the build\ folder

+### For a standard build :

 4. Open a terminal (*cmd*, *PowerShell*, ...) and enter the folder with the source code.
 5. Restore the NuGet dependencies by running: `nuget restore`
 6. Now build the app with MSBuild: